Vitamin D profile test is used to measure the levels of vitamin D in your body.

 Some anti-seizure drugs such as phenytoin may interact with the test results.
 An overdose of vitamin tablets also interferes with the test results.
 Hence, inform your doctor or technician about all your current medications and medical conditions prior to the test.

-Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Vitamin D3.
-Your doctor will give specific instructions depending on your condition on how to prepare for Vitamin D3.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Vitamin D3 Test.
+Your doctor will give specific instructions depending on your condition on how to prepare for Vitamin D3 Test.

 No specific preparation is needed for this test.